3D printing vs injection molding: an in-depth comparative analysis

 Injection molding: The degree of customization is limited.
 The mold determines the final part shape.
 Changes require major modifications or even re-molding.
 It is not suitable for one-off or dynamically changing designs.

 VII.
-3D printing and injection molding: Product attribute comparison
+3D printing vs injection molding: Product attribute comparison

 (i) Mechanical properties